raulchiclano/paserver-firebird-docker/README.md

 # Description

-Official image to use PAServer, Firebird and Duall from containers.
+Custom image to use PAServer, Firebird and Duall from containers.

-This image is available at Docker Hub [here](https://hub.docker.com/r/duallsistemas/paserver-firebird).
+This image is available at Docker Hub [here](https://hub.docker.com/r/raulchiclano/paserver-firebird).

 <hr>